 - When placing the screen, keep in mind the main objectives of the mobile software.
 As an example, Snapchat is a photo app and Instagram is a social network.
 Their respective home screens reflect these differences.

-- Create multiple versions of the same screen with the relevant layout for navigation, playback and other visual elements.
+- Create multiple versions of the same screen with the relevant layout for navigation, playback

 If you want to be as realistic as possible, download sample screens for different mobile devices and platforms.